Tafsir al-Samarqandi: Methodology

-Imām Abū al-Layth al-Samarqandī's work entitled Tafsīr al-Samarqandī (Baḥr al-ʿUlūm) presents a careful and methodical approach to the Qurʾānic verses of rulings (āyāt al-aḥkām).
+Imām Abū al-Layth al-Samarqandī's work entitled Tafsīr al-Samarqandī (Baḥr al-ʿUlūm) presents a careful and methodical approach to the Qurʾānic verses of rulings (aḥkām).
 His commentary draws on a wide range of sources, including the Qurʾān itself, Prophetic traditions, the sayings of the Companions and Successors, variant readings (qira'at), and linguistic and legal evidence.
 While his tafsīr is primarily rooted in the transmitted (maʾthūr) tradition, he does not rely on narration alone.
 Al-Samarqandī also employs rational and legal reasoning where necessary, offering critical observations on transmitted reports to clarify meanings and resolve difficulties.
 This balance between transmission and reflection gives his work both authenticity and analytical depth.

 Abū al-Layth al-Samarqandī drew upon the linguistic heritage of early philologists such as Abū ʿUbaydah Maʿmar ibn al-Muthannā, whose influence is evident in his attention to the eloquence and structure of Qurʾānic expression.
 His tafsīr gives particular emphasis to the reasons for revelation (asbāb al-nuzūl), the differences in Qurʾānic recitation, and the discussions of abrogation (naskh), reflecting a comprehensive awareness of the interpretive sciences.
 Alongside his reliance on transmitted material, al-Samarqandī includes narrative accounts, among them the Isrāʾīliyyāt, to expand upon prophetic stories and historical contexts.
 Moreover, his commentary occasionally reveals a spiritual and reflective dimension, making him one of the early figures whose exegetical style anticipates the later development of Sufi interpretation (ishārī).
-The tafsir addresses theological matters, questions of creed, the principles of belief (usul al-Din), and the pillars of Islam, while also examining legal issues and differing scholarly opinions.
+The tafsir addresses theological matters, questions of creed, the principles of belief (usul al-din), and the pillars of Islam, while also examining legal issues and differing scholarly opinions.